Ford-Luxoft/os_sdl_evolution/proposals/nnnn-sdl-adapter-layer.md

 ##### LowVoltageSignalHandler

-Component should implement platform specific way of handling low voltage signal and notif business logic about it.
+Component should implement platform specific way of handling low voltage signal and notify business logic about it.

  - `LowVoltageSignalsHandler(LowVoltageSignalsListener)` : Constructor for signal handler.